Manoel-Nogueira/Graphical-Interface-Templates-C/README.md

-# Graphical Interface Models
+# Graphical Interface Templates
-Graphical interface models for the C language
+Graphical interface Templates for the C language.